NASCAR Rumble

 NASCAR Rumble is a racing video game created by Electronic Arts for the PlayStation.
-Players race through 18 different courses set in six different areas collecting powerups to aid them.
-The game is a departure from many NASCAR games, as it is an arcade racer featuring various tracks and Mario Kart-esque powerups.
+The player races through 18 courses set in six different areas collecting power-ups along the way.
+The game is a departure from many NASCAR games, as it is an arcade racer featuring various tracks and power-ups.
 A non-NASCAR licensed sequel was made for the PlayStation 2, called Rumble Racing.
 There are drivers from the then Winston Cup Series and Craftsman Truck Series, as well as legend racers and bonus vehicles.

 Gameplay

-In NASCAR Rumble, the main object of the game is to win a race or series of races against one to five opponents.
-They race in normal or souped-up stock cars from the at-the-time NASCAR Winston Cup Series (including Adam Petty, which uses his NASCAR Busch Series car, as he had yet to debut in Winston Cup in 1999), in addition to several Craftsman Truck Series drivers (all from their respective 1999 season), unlockable past NASCAR legends (all of them using Dodge Charger Daytona bodies), and bonus vehicles.
-Another feature in the game includes the voice of Animaniacs voice actor Jess Harnell, who talks to the player during a race.
-The game also features three original songs by guitarist Derek Trucks.
+In NASCAR Rumble, the main objective is to win a race or series of races against one to five opponents.
+They race in normal or souped-up stock cars from the at-the-time NASCAR Winston Cup Series (including Adam Petty, who uses his NASCAR Busch Series car, as he had yet to debut in Winston Cup in 1999), in addition to several Craftsman Truck Series drivers (all from their respective 1999 season), unlockable past NASCAR legends (each of them using Dodge Charger Daytona bodies), and bonus vehicles.
+Another feature is the voice of Animaniacs voice actor Jess Harnell, who talks to the player during a race.
+The game also includes three original songs by guitarist Derek Trucks.

 Game modes

 Single race

-During a single race, players race one race on any track of their choice.
-They can choose between one and eight circuits and one to five opponents.
-The option to select AI opponent(s) is also available if enabled in the game options.
+In the single race game mode, the player can select any track to race on.
+The player can also choose between one and eight circuits and one to five opponents.
+The option to select AI opponent(s) is also available if enabled in the options.

 Championship

-In a championship, the player can participate in a championship consisting of three rounds, each set in a track sharing the location.
+In the championship game mode, the player can participate in a championship consisting of three rounds, each set on a track sharing the location.
 Depending on how well the player does in each race, they are rewarded with ten points for a win, eight for second, six for third, four for fourth, two for fifth, and one for sixth.
-A running total is kept, and final standing position is based on the total points earned in all three races.
+A running total is kept, and the final standing position is based on the total points earned in all three races.
 If the player finishes in first, they receive a trophy and unlock the legend championship in that series.

 Championships can also be played in "Cyberteam" mode where there are three teams with two players on each.
-The team members combine their points and the standings are based on both members, so it can be a good check of strength for an expert player.
+The team members combine their points and the standings are based on both members.
 There is also "co-op" mode, where two human players are on a team.

 There is also a "Legend" mode, where the player can unlock a legendary NASCAR driver in a championship against the legend and four "regular" drivers.
 The player must finish first in the championship to win, regardless of the legend's final position in the standings.